Getting into a new MMORPG is exciting, but it also takes a lot of work.

 path of exile marauder

-New expansions for PoE are releasing periodically.
+New expansions for PoE are released periodically.
 And it has a large trading aspect for the game that makes it quite fun to play.

 Neverwinter